 Both the length and quality of your sleep are important.
 Most people spend nearly a third of their lives sleeping, and this is necessary for good productivity and health.

-Too little or too much sleep can cause health problems and lower your quality of life.
-Furthermore, some chronic diseases that cause altered sleep patterns may get worse from lack of sleep and result in a shortened life expectancy.
+Too little or too much sleep can have adverse health effects and impact your quality of life.
+Plus, some chronic conditions that cause altered sleep patterns may get worse from lack of sleep, which could result in a shortened life expectancy.

 Your sleep cycle can be broken into two main types of sleep: nonrapid eye movement (NREM) and rapid eye movement (REM) stages.

 - stage N1

 - stage N3